Tracking the true cost of university life across the UK

 2. Discounted services

-Always check if places offer a student deal, apps like UNiDAYS can save you on travel, clothes, tech, and even food shops.
+Always check if places offer a student deal, as apps like UNiDAYS can save you on travel, clothes, tech, and even food shops.
 Don’t buy anything online without checking for a student code first.

 3. Meal prep your dinners